-- Click Volumes. - 2.
-Expand Volumes and then select the volume name to which you want to provide access. - 3.
-Click the Access tab. - In the Access Control List panel, click the Add button that is associated with the access policies.
+- 2. Expand Volumes and then select the volume name to which you want to provide access. - 3.
+In the Activities panel, click Add access policy . - 4.
 The Add Access Policies dialog box displays a list of access policies that are not yet associated with the selected volume. - 5.
 Select the checkbox next to each policy (up to 4) that you want to associate with the selected volume and click OK.